The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 		Sets golasgil_lord_of_anfalas
 			To determine in annex_anfalas which general to give Gondor

+	50036 - Noble Houses Fighting
+	50037 - A Game of Dallok

 	150000 - Starts the Andrast war
 	150001 - Starts Gondor's wars liberating South Gondor's cores 150002 - Setups PUK's rebellion